Tiled Map Editor Integration¶

 | NPC movement | Destinations for pathfinding scripts |

 Note: Waypoints are simple named locations stored as Point objects.
 They only need a name property.
-The framework converts their pixel coordinates to tile coordinates and stores them in a dictionary for lookup by name.
+The framework stores their pixel coordinates in a dictionary for lookup by name.

 Example Waypoint Setup¶